*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Muncy, Robyn.
 Creating a Female Dominion in American Reform, 1890–1935.
 New York: Oxford University Press, 1991.

 - Rodgers, Daniel T. Atlantic Crossings: Social Politics in a Progressive Age.
-Cambridge: Harvard University Press, 2000.
+Cambridge, MA: Harvard University Press, 2000.

 - Sanders, Elizabeth.
 The Roots of Reform: Farmers, Workers, and the American State, 1877–1917.
 Chicago: University of Chicago Press, 1999.